quadbio/amex_merfish_spaceolotl/README.md

 mkdir data
 ```
 The package is now installed and the app can be launched, but the data directory is currently empty.
-In order to fetch the data (provided as a tarball ending with tar.gz), download to you local machine it from Polybox via the link shared on Slack.
+In order to fetch the data (provided as a tarball ending with tar.gz), download it to you local machine from Polybox via the link shared on Slack.
-Transfer the data using your favourite File Transfer Protocol client program (e.g. FileZilla) or simply through the command line:
+Transfer the data using your favourite File Transfer Protocol client program (e.g. FileZilla) or simply through the command line (from your local machine) as shown below.\
+\
+Note: the path to the data directory on the server should be provided as an absolute link (starting with a /).
+If you don't know the path, enter the data directory
+and type in `echo $PWD`.
+This will print the absolute path to the directory.

 ```
 # This command transfers the tarball to the data directory.
 You might be asked to authenicate yourself